 Participatory and Inclusive Autism Research Practice Guides

-The Participatory and Inclusive Autism Research Practice Guides provide researchers with the tools to produce end-user driven research that delivers practical outcomes and resource that benefit the community.
-These guides contain an overview of important participatory research principles, concepts, and practices, followed by six focussed guides addressing both participatory and inclusive research.
+The Participatory and Inclusive Autism Research Practice Guides provide researchers with the tools to ensure end-user driven research that delivers practical outcomes and resource that benefit the community.
+These guides outline the benefits of participatory research and provide guidance to enhance the uptake and quality of participatory and inclusive research practices.

 By understanding, recognising and valuing the lived experience of autistic people, their families and supporters, researchers can:

-build community capacity and skills by meaningfully engaging end-users in the processes and practices of research.
+- build community capacity and skills by including end-users in the processes and practices of research.